gjcooper/VAULT/01_articles/russo1975eye.md

 date: 1975-05-01
 citekey: russo1975eye
 aliases:
-    - An eye fixation analysis of multialternative choice
+    - "An eye fixation analysis of multialternative choice"
 ---

 # An eye fixation analysis of multialternative choice